bsandmann/blocktrust-identity-wallet/README.md

 7. The extension is now loaded.
 Pin the icon to have directly accessible.
 8. Have fun trying it out

+## Known issues
+Besides the missing features there are currently a few minor or major problems:
+-	Loading times are bad, partly because of the AOT compilation, partly because of missed optimizations
+-	Not optimized for Firefox
+-	Popup/Full Screen issues
+-	Sometimes not receiving requests / or displaying requests from the websites
+-	Unexpected navigation jumps
+-	Unclear support for manifest v3

 ## Contact
 For furhter information feel free to contact me at: sandmann@blocktrust.dev